 Sitting at the crossroads of the great empires that wrote the pages of Europe’s elaborate history, Rīga was – for centuries – a strategic linchpin in the annexation of important lands, until it was smothered into obscurity when the Iron Curtain fell.
 Today, the city is unrecognisable - chic, lively and overflowing with architectural gems.

 What’s new in Rīga?

-Over the past few years, hip cafes have spread like wildfire throughout the city centre, sweaty pork-and-potato dinners have been swapped for savvy new-Nordic-inspired dishes, and hundreds of crumbling facades are being restored to their brilliant, art nouveau lustre – all in time for Rīga to earn the long-deserved honour of being named European Capital of Culture for 2014 (a joint honour with Umeå, Sweden).
+Over the past few years, hip cafes have spread like wildfire throughout the city centre, sweaty pork-and-potato dinners have been swapped for savvy dishes inspired by the New Nordic movement, and hundreds of crumbling facades were restored to their brilliant, art nouveau lustre – all in time for Rīga to earn the long-deserved honour of being named European Capital of Culture in 2014 (a joint honour with Umeå, Sweden).

-A generous infusion of EU funds has further protected Rīga’s Unesco-protected castle core, while audacious attempts at civic, sculpture-like architecture have given the culture capital a certain 21st-century flair.
-A wide variety of events will also fill 2014’s calendar – from celebrations of the city’s German, Swedish and Russian influences to lively events unveiling many long-practiced Latvian traditions, such as folk singing and dancing.
+A generous infusion of EU funds further protected Rīga’s Unesco-protected castle core, while audacious attempts at civic, sculpture-like architecture have given the culture capital a certain 21st-century flair.

 Where to eat